Creator-SN/common-utils/readme.md

 ### Commom Utils

-The Util reduce code size, help to code quickly.
+The Util reduces code size and helps to code quickly.

 ### Configuration Local NPM